FernandoToigo/red-spree-rmk/README.md

 One common solution to this problem is to create some type of design or engineering to replace this coupling, such as using Singletons or ScriptableObjects to act as mediators.
 But those come with their own problems.

 However, in my opinion, the biggest problem with micro separations and over engineering is that the project becomes more and more complex to understand in a macro level.
-This becomes obvious when you try asking for someone new to the project to figure out how it works by looking at the code and a scene full of game objects.
-Its easy to spot the individual parts but the game as a whole becomes hard to grasp.
+This becomes obvious when you try asking for someone new to the project to figure out how it works by looking only at the code and a scene full of game objects.
+It's easy to spot the individual parts but the game as a whole becomes hard to grasp.

 This project solves this by having all the code laid out in plain code, in one place and in sequence.
-Taking a look at the Update function from the Main class we can understand all that the game is doing every frame.
+Taking a look at the Update function from the Main class, for example, we can easily understand all the operations that the game does every frame.
 All of this without losing the things that the engine provides such as rendering, particles, editor, physics and build system.

+The only downside to this approach is that it becomes harder to understand asynchronous operations, because we are dealing with things frame by frame.
+As such, I would advise to use other types of architectures for parts which are not performance dependant, such as complex UIs, communication with the Backend or integration with other services.
+For those, I would prefer a more functional approach using reactive extensions (commonly accomplished using the UniRx library).